AAbhijithA/AutoCorrect-API/README.md

 ## Working
 ![](Trie.jpg)
 * Trie works by storing the prefixes in a Tree Data Structure, in our implementation we used the words from the text from from this repository, feel free to check it out [Link to Repository](https://github.com/dwyl/english-words/tree/master) and the file **'words_alpha.txt'** was used since this implementation doesn't focus on special characters.
 * The Trie stores the number of prefix count of the words traversed through the node, checking if the node so far represents the end of the word or not (checking if it's a valid word) for autosuggestion.
+* The Trie is traversed by giving priority to the next word if it exists first and other children of the node are sorted in descending order via the prefixes passing through it.
-The AutoCorrecter ranks valid words it found in search space sorted with respect to difference in strings (how many characters differ) in ascending order and total prefixes of all dictionary words passing through that node in descending order.
+* The AutoCorrecter ranks valid words it found in search space sorted with respect to difference in strings (how many characters differ) in ascending order and total prefixes of all dictionary words passing through that node in descending order.
 * The top (or first) 'K' suggestions are taken after sorting them.
-The Trie is traversed by giving priority to the next word if it exists first and other children of the node are sorted in descending order via the prefixes passing through it.

 ## Setting Up files and Run the API
 **Clone the repository using the following command:**